 The original signed documentation of Freedom of Choice is maintained by the Intake and Evaluation team for at least 6 (six) years.
-A copy of the freedom of choice confirmation by the member/guardian is maintained for 6 (six) years per Medicaid record retention policy.
+Copies are also maintained by the original provider(s) for at least 6 (six) years.
+A copy of the form is maintained in the participant s record for at least 6 (six) years.